 - Provide the name of the recognized youth sailing program in which you plan to enroll.

-The requirements for the participating sailing organization are listed below:
+The requirements for the participating sailing organization are:

-- Please click the Request for Scholarship Fund button below for a Request for Scholarship Application or contact your local sailing institution where you participated in an Adventuresail® experience.
+Complete the Learn to Sail Scholarship Application or contact your local sailing institution where you participated in an Adventuresail® experience.